-Based on the experience gained from the financial market crisis, international bodies revised the existing standards for financial market infrastructures (stock exchanges and other trading facilities, central counterparties, central securities depositories and trade repositories).
+Based on the experience gained from the financial market crisis, international bodies revised the standards for financial market infrastructures (stock exchanges and other trading facilities, central counterparties, central securities depositories and trade repositories).
 The Swiss regulation of financial market infrastructures no longer met these requirements in many areas.
-In addition, Switzerland did not have specifications for derivatives trading that took account of the G20 obligations and the recommendations of the Financial Stability Board.
+In addition, Switzerland did not have specifications for derivatives trading that took account of the recommendations of the Financial Stability Board.
 This adversely affected the stability and competitiveness of Switzerland's financial centre.
 Moreover, the level of protection for investors was lower than in other financial centres.

 Content of the Act

 The FinMIA governs the organisation and operation of financial market infrastructures, as well as market conduct in securities and derivatives trading.
 With the FinMIA, the provisions that were dispersed in the Stock Exchange Act, the Banking Act and the National Bank Act have been transferred into a single act that takes account of the changed market conditions and international standards.

 More precisely defined trading venues and new transparency requirements